 We have come up with some suggested easy walking routes whereby you can see almost all of the exhibition while avoiding most of the stairs.
 The blue route indicates a walking tour specifically for those not comfortable with stairs or walking long distances, focusing on Marks Park, where you will also find the Sculpture Inside gallery which showcases artists’ smaller works, the Grounds Pop-Up Café and newly installed accessible toilets.
 The red route indicates a walking tour for those who are comfortable with some stairs, moderate slopes and walking over 1km.
 You can download the map here.

-The Hyundai Courtesy Fleet is a free shuttle service on weekend days for visitors to Sculpture by the Sea with stops at Notts Avenue, Bondi and Tamarama Beach.
+The Hyundai Courtesy Fleet is a free shuttle service on weekend days for visitors to Sculpture by the Sea with collection points at Notts Avenue, Bondi and Pacific Avenue, Tamarama.
 The vehicles are family friendly with baby capsule and booster seats available to help you get from one end of the exhibition to the other.
 The shuttle service will operate from 10am to 5pm on Saturdays and Sundays during the exhibition.
 Click here for more information.